 Regardless of the specific factors behind the DUI crash, these cases are typically based upon the legal concept of negligence, which applies in many types of personal injury accidents.
 In order to establish your right to compensation, you must prove four essential elements:

-- You must show that the other driver had legal duty to operate the vehicle safely;
+- You must show that the other driver had a legal duty to operate the vehicle safely;

 - The responsible motorist breached this duty by engaging in unsafe conduct, specifically by driving drunk;